d95lee/Compass/README.md

 <br>
 <br>
- When first entering the page, users will have access to the contributors itineraries.
+ When first entering the page, users will have access to the contributor’s itineraries.
  <br>
 <br>